• Skip to main content

 • Start adding sieved flour to the egg mixture.
 Add it in 2-3 batches to ensure it incorporates well.
 Combine all the ingredients using your hands until uniform and shape a ball.
 The dough won't be rollable just yet, but it doesn't have to be too sticky, either.

 • Cover the dough ball with a towel and set aside to rise in a warm place.
-For a sugar-based dough, proof for 1-1.5 hours, and increase the proofing time to 2.5-3 hours for a honey-based dough.
+Proof for 1.5-2 hours or until doubled in size.

-• Once the dough has rised, transfer it to a clean, floured surface.
-Roll the dough into an approximately ¼-inch-thick rectangular shape.
+• Transfer the dough to a clean, floured surface.
+Roll it into an approximately ¼-inch-thick rectangular shape.

 Filling and Shaping the Roll: